seve05/updog/README.md

 ./installupdog.sh

 ### Once installed:
-updog myfile.filenameextension
+updog myfile.filnameextension
 This simply replaces the old file in the target dir with the current one

 ###
 sudo .installupdog.sh -r
-To reconfigure the target IP, mountpoint
+To reconfigure the target IP, server mountpoint